Baverne/comfyUI-TiledWan/README.md

 # TiledWan ComfyUI Node Set

-Wan2.1 Vace can perfom video inpainting on 832x432 81 frames videos.
+Wan2.1 Vace can perform video inpainting on 832x432 81-frame videos.
 This custom node set and node adapts it to process as long and as large videos as one wants with tiling while maintaining consistency.
-One can find a workflow example in the folder "worklow".
+One can find a workflow example in the folder "workflow".
 The workflow is rather comprehensively commented and contains important tips and tricks.

+Provide a video, a mask, a prompt and a ref image.
+The workflow computes itself how it should tile and process the video and it stitches everything back before saving the final output.

-The workflow has been thought to provide an output to be recompositited.
-It can provide a good workbase for VFX-artists but are far from satisfaying out of the box for most standards.
+The workflow has been thought to provide an output to be recomposited.
+It can provide a good workbase for VFX-artists but is far from satisfying out of the box for most standards.

-## Results

-### Before and After Comparison

 <table>
 <tr>
-<th>Before (Input)</th>
-<th>After (Processed)</th>
+<th>VIDEO INPUT</th>
+<th>VIDEO OUTPUT</th>
 </tr>
 <tr>
 <td>